Resolution Planning

 Understanding DPI vs PPI

 PPI and DPI are related but used in different contexts.
 PPI describes pixel density on displays, while DPI usually refers to print output density.
-Search traffic around these terms is high because people need quick, practical answers before buying screens, exporting artwork, or sending files to print.
+Understanding the difference is critical before buying screens, exporting artwork, or sending files to print.
 This calculator supports both workflows: screen checks and print checks.
 If you know resolution and diagonal size, you can estimate perceived sharpness on a monitor or device.
 If you know final print dimensions, you can estimate whether an image has enough detail for clean output.
-As a guideline, around 300 DPI is considered high quality for close viewing prints, while lower values can work for large posters viewed from distance.
-Use this page alongside image and aspect tools to avoid blurry exports and mismatched dimensions across devices.
-For production teams, this step is especially useful before approvals because it catches quality issues earlier than final export reviews.
-Instead of guessing if a source image is good enough, you can validate numerical thresholds first, then decide whether to upscale, swap assets, or change print size.
-That simple check protects both budget and timeline.